 We are in negotiations with the U.S. Department of Transportation with respect to a notice of probable violation that we received on April 25, 2005, for alleged violations of pipeline safety regulations at our Todhunter facility, with a proposed \$0.4 million civil penalty.
 We responded on June 30, 2005, by admitting certain of the alleged violations, contesting others and requesting a reduction in the proposed civil penalty.
-We do not expect any settlement, fine or penalty to have a material adverse effect on our financial position, results of operations or cash flows.
+We do not expect any settlement, fine or penalty to have a material adverse effect on our financial position.